Addiction Aftercare in New York, NY (646) 918-5955

 In simplest terms, aftercare is a support program designed to help individuals avoid relapse.
 Though overcoming addiction is hard, avoiding relapse for the rest of one's life is even harder.
 Aftercare provides the support and resources individuals need to maintain sobriety.

 Examples of aftercare programs include Alcoholic Anonymous, group therapy, one-on-one counseling, educational programs, and more.
 Any activity that helps ad addict avoid relapse is considered aftercare.

 Relapse is common, affecting anywhere from 50 to 90% of recovering addicts depending on the substance they abused and the social situation they live in.
 At least part of the reason that relapse is so common revolves around the fact that chronic substance abuse changes brain structure and chemistry, making an addicted individual more prone to the triggers that led to addiction in the first place.
-Aftercare aims not only to circumvent the triggers that lead to relapse, but also to provide the tools necessary for correcting, at least partially, the brain alterations that lead to substance abuse.
+Addiction aftercare in New York aims not only to circumvent the triggers that lead to relapse, but also to provide the tools necessary for correcting, at least partially, the brain alterations that lead to substance abuse.

 Intervention is a process for changing a person's thoughts, feeling, or behaviors.
 Though it has become nearly synonymous with ending drug and alcohol abuse, intervention is used in a variety of settings.
 The objective is always to confront a person in a non-threatening way to help him or her recognize and correct self-destructive behavior.